iluvcapra/py-ptsl/CONTRIBUTING.md

 3. New features should also have [tests](#unit-tests) implemented.
 4. Any new code to be contributed should pass flake8 using the settings in the `.flake8` file in the root directory.
+5. The documentation and README should be updated to reflect all changes.

 ## Unit Tests